 Educational Improvement Act ("EIA") Fund - This fund is a special revenue fund that generally records the expenditure of revenues and contributions that are restricted to specific programs or projects.
 Revenues are restricted for certain purposes.
-The Network received an EIA allocation in the 2014-15 and 2015-16 South Carolina Appropriations Act in lieu of a general fund appropriation.
-The fund recognizes revenue when the expenditure is incurred.
+The Network received an EIA allocation in the 2015-16 and 2016-17 South Carolina Appropriations Act in lieu of a general fund appropriation.
+The fund recognizes revenue when the EIA related expenditure is incurred.

-Grants Non Federal - This fund accounts for private grants.
+Grants Non-Federal - This fund accounts for private grants and is considered a special revenue fund.

-Capital Projects Fund - This fund accounts for federal grants, private grants and contracts, funds received from the State from capital improvement bonds and capital reserve fund appropriations and expenditures made from these resources.
+Capital Projects Fund - This fund accounts for federal grants, capital related private grants and contracts, funds received from the State from capital improvement bonds and capital reserve fund appropriations and expenditures made from these resources.